scalacenter/scalajs-bundler/README.md

 npmDependencies in Compile += "snabbdom" -> "0.5.3"
 ~~~

-Then, use the `bundle` sbt command to download the npm packages and bundle your Scala.js
+Then, use the `fastOptJS::webpack` sbt command to download the npm packages and bundle your Scala.js
 application into a JavaScript file executable by a Web browser.

-See complete examples in the [`examples`](examples) directory.
+See complete examples in the [`tests`](src/sbt-test/sbt-scalajs-bundler/).

 ## Reference